Changes to credit card fees have decreased, foreign transaction fees are going away, and the rest can be avoided.

 - Late fees: The late fee continues to be the most universal credit card fee, which is typically “up to $37,” as charged by 59 cards in this year’s survey.
-Only three cards (Discover It, Discover It for Students and Discover It Chrome for Students) let a cardholder’s first late payment slide, fee-free.
+Only three cards (Discover it® Cash Back, Discover it® Student Cash Back and Discover it® Student chrome) let a cardholder’s first late payment slide, fee-free.

 - Over-limit fees: CreditCards.com found only four of the 100 surveyed cards charge over-limit fees.
 All four are business credit cards, which typically carry higher fees anyway, because they don’t fall under CARD Act regulations like personal credit cards do.